fieldtrip/website/tutorial/epilepsy.md

 {% include image src="/assets/img/tutorial/epilepsy/case1b_gradsonlysvd.png" width="400" %}

 As we compute the LCMV beamformer below, we can use the information from the SVD to help regularize the covariance matrix using a truncation parameter called kappa.
 We set this at a value before the big 'cliff' in the singular values.
-We also set a parameter called lambda which can be considered a weighting factor for the regularisation.
+We also set a parameter called lambda which can be considered a weighting factor for the regularization.

     cfg                  = [];
     cfg.method           = 'lcmv';
-    cfg.grid             = leadfield;
+    cfg.sourcemodel      = leadfield;
     cfg.headmodel        = headmodel;
     cfg.lcmv.keepfilter  = 'yes';
     cfg.lcmv.fixedori    = 'yes'; % project on axis of most variance using SVD